Baltimore Stallions: 1995 season

 Quarterback Tracy Ham with Mike Pringle and Robert Drummond were the most potent backfield in the CFL.
 Chris Armstrong became the team's top receiver and the defense continued dominating opponents by allowing only 369 points-against, ranking the squad third in team defense.
 Mike Pringle had a slight drop-off from his 1994 numbers by rushing for 1,791 yards, being named the CFL's Most Outstanding Player.

-After defeating Winnipeg 36–21 in the divisional semifinals, the Stallions defeated the Texans 21–11 in the South final in what is (as of the 2019 season) the last meaningful CFL game played in the United States.
+After defeating Winnipeg 36–21 in the divisional semifinals, the Stallions defeated the Texans 21–11 in the South final in what is (as of the 2024 season) the last meaningful CFL game played in the United States.
 This vaulted them to the Grey Cup final for the second straight season.
 They traveled to Regina's Taylor Field to face the 15–3 North Division champion Stampeders, who were led by coach Wally Buono, QB Doug Flutie, and his two top receivers, Allen Pitts and Dave Sapunjis.
 During the game, the winds at Taylor Field were particularly strong and gusted up to 85 km/h (52.8 mph).
 That did not slow down the Stallions, as they defeated the Stampeders, 37–20 to become the first American team to win the Grey Cup, with Tracy Ham becoming the Grey Cup's Most Valuable Player.
 Counting the playoffs, the Stallions ended the season on a 16-game winning streak.

 Fan support

 In addition to being the most successful of the U.S. CFL teams on the field, Baltimore was far and away the most successful of the CFL's American teams at the box office.
 It had significant fan support and strong attendance – averaging 37,347 in 1994 (best in the CFL), and 30,112 in 1995 (second best).

 Fan support in Baltimore was driven by a number of factors not present in the CFL's other U.S. markets.
 Their success on the field was one obvious factor.
 However many fans were motivated to support the CFL out of antipathy towards the NFL, which had not only backed the re-location of the NFL Colts to Indianapolis, but had subsequently spurned several attempts to return an NFL franchise to the city.
 Another major factor in Baltimore's success at the gate was the 1994–95 Major League Baseball strike, which wiped out the last two months of the Orioles' season.
 Baltimore was also a significantly more heavily populated market than the other CFL American markets and the only one to have previously hosted an NFL team, giving the Stallions a larger base from which to draw fans.
+Finally, the Stallions did not have to compete with college football for an audience to nearly the same extent as the other U.S. CFL franchises.